 We hire a car and drive to Buckenham Heath at dusk to see the country’s largest corvid roost.
 Tens of thousands congregate in the air, split apart and come together, then suddenly settle on the trees as night falls.
 Who knows what they’re saying to each other as they fill the sky with their strange raucous calls.
 Are they gossiping, fighting, finding mates?

-In the evenings rooks and jackdaws congregate in the air to go to their roost.
-Who knows what they’re saying in their raucous calls – sui generis sounds of nature.
-What else sounds like them?
-Yet they can mimic human speech with uncanny accuracy.
+Yet they can also talk like us, uncannily mimic our speech.
 They can recognize our faces, bring us gifts or take revenge on us, even through generations.
 They’re social, cunning, adaptable – at once like and unlike us.

-These literal and metaphorical links between people and animals have long since broken.
-To us now animals are mainly products and entertainment.
+The physical and symbolic links between people and animals have long since been broken.
+Animals are now mostly products or sources of entertainment, to be used and segregated – or only let into our world as pets.
 But the animals themselves are the same: still both like and unlike us.
-They still gaze at us from far away, from the silence of the day, but we’re more alone before their gaze than ever.
+They still gaze at us from far away, from the silence of the day, and we’re more alone before their gaze than ever.
 We look to them to find the secret of our origin but they don’t answer.
 Maybe their non-answer is the answer: find it for yourself.